JEC1100/CV/README.md

 Qualified Optician.
 * Sony Music HQ, London (Sept 2009 - Jan 2011):
 Remote Researcher.
-* Working Title Films Headquarters, London (May 2008- Jul 2009):
+* Working Title Films HQ, London (May 2008- Jul 2009):
-Graduate “Action” Intern (1 of 2 selected from 2000 applicants).
+Graduate “Action” Intern (one of two selected from 2000 applicants).

 ## What I'm working on
 -	I am currently consolidating my learning at Makers by addressing every course material a second time.
 I'm building a Contacts App in Rails, and a JSX/React Web App Planner, to gain more exposure to these two stacks.
 I’m also taking a deeper dive into JavaScript.